rednafi/rednafi.com/content/python/log_context_propagation.md

 Since this is application code, it's okay to configure the root logger.
 We define a `JsonFormatter` that formats log statements by including the message, the current timestamp in milliseconds, and any additional tags.
-If a `timestamp` or `tags` are not provided, the formatter uses the current time and an empty dictionary.
+If `timestamp` or `tags` are not provided, the formatter uses the current time and an empty dictionary.

 The `ContextFilter` class defines a `set_context` method to set contextual values in the